 9. A Zoom ready top.

-Keep a top ready for last minute Zoom requests (or if you wake up late).
-This top should be appropriate to the season and a deep colour.
-For example, you can keep a black turtleneck at the ready for last minute calls.
+Keep a top ready for last-minute Zoom requests (or if you wake up late).
+This top should be appropriate to the season and deep colour.
+For example, you can keep a black turtleneck at the ready for last-minute calls.
 It won’t conflict with your bold lip or whatever hairband you choose and won’t clash with your background.
 That’s just an example, but always keep something clean and ready to go that ticks all the same boxes so you don’t waste time searching.
-And no – pajama tops won’t work.
+And no – pyjama tops won’t work.

 10. Get comfortable.